freddyaboulton/gradio-webrtc/docs/index.md

 :speaking_head:{ .lg } Automatic Voice Detection and Turn Taking built-in, only worry about the logic for responding to the user.

+:material-laptop:{ .lg } Automatic UI - Use the `.ui.launch()` method to launch the webRTC-enabled built-in Gradio UI.

-:material-lightning-bolt:{ .lg } Automatic Gradio UI and API Docs - Go to `http://localhost:8080/webrtc/docs` to try your app with a Gradio UI.
-The page will also display docs on how to connect with your own javascript frontend over WebRTC.
+:material-lightning-bolt:{ .lg } Automatic WebRTC Support - Use the `.mount(app)` method to mount the stream on a FastAPI app and get a webRTC endpoint for your own frontend!

-:simple-webstorm:{ .lg } Automatic WebSocket API - Go to `http://localhost:8080/websocket/docs` to see the docs on how to connect to the server over websockets with your own javascript frontend.
+:simple-webstorm:{ .lg } Websocket Support - Use the `.mount(app)` method to mount the stream on a FastAPI app and get a websocket endpoint for your own frontend!

 :telephone:{ .lg } Automatic Telephone Support - Us the `fastphone()` method of the stream to launch the application and get a free temporary phone number!
-Go to `http://localhost:8080/telephone/docs` to see the docs on how to call into the server with your own phone.

 :robot:{ .lg } Completely customizable backend - A `Stream` is just a FastAPI app so you can easily extend it to fit your production application.
 See the [Talk To Claude](https://huggingface.co/spaces/fastrtc/talk-to-claude) demo for an example on how to serve a custom JS frontend.